 - Hauling...
 Be careful lifting.
 Vans are nice if they're set-up right.
 Pick-ups too.
 Or even your trunk and the cartop.
 Learn how to pack stuff... carefully, and safely.

 - Cleaning...
 Always clean everything with water and rag first.
 Learn how to scrape off paint specks with a pocket knife.
 Many things (you'll surely find out) will need repairs; light sanding, replacing knobs, hinges, replacing parts, painting, staining, varnishing etc. This is where the fun really is... be creative!
-SEE THE: Repair Studio
+SEE MY: Repair System

 - Resale...
 Presto!...
 It's like "MAGIC".
 Name your price and go to town!